October 2020: This chapter has been completely revised as a result of local review and should be re-read.

 - disclosure of the information or data by transmission, dissemination or otherwise making available;

 - alignment, combination, blocking, erasure or destruction of the information or data.

-Article 5 of the GDPR lists the data protection principles described above.
+Article 5 of the UK GDPR lists the data protection principles described above.

 To determine whether you are a data controller you need to ascertain which organisation decides: